hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 512           	 | 10         		|  90.6%            |
 | 1024               | 10        		|  85%              |

 As from the above findings we can see that, batch size of 128 and 32 with 10 number of episode gives me the best result.
-I choose the batch size of 128 because of fewer operations which will increase my training speed.
+I choose the batch size of 128 over 32 because of the training speed.
+As the batch size increases, we have fewer number of the iterations.

 **Learning Rate:**
-I used the learning rate of 0.0005.
-As it works better for my model.
+I used the learning rate of 0.0005 because it works better for my model.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.